ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Unlike in QUIC, where MAX_DATA frames can be delivered in any order, WT_MAX_DATA capsules are sent on the WebTransport session's connect stream and are delivered in order.
-If an endpoint receives a WT_MAX_DATA capsule with a Maximum Data value that doesn't increase the Maximum Data value previously received, it MUST close the WebTransport session with a WT_FLOW_CONTROL_ERROR error code.
+If an endpoint receives a WT_MAX_DATA capsule with a Maximum Data value that does not increase the Maximum Data value previously received, it MUST close the WebTransport session with a WT_FLOW_CONTROL_ERROR error code.

 The WT_MAX_DATA capsule defines special intermediary handling, as described in